mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 - **Casting Time:** 10 minutes
 - **Range:** 10 feet
-- **Components:** V, S, M (an instrument worth at least 1 gp; an object that was present when the target creature lost consciousness at the spell's destination which the spell consumes)
+- **Components:** V, S, M (an instrument worth 1+ GP; an object that was present when the target creature lost consciousness at the spell's destination which the spell consumes)
 - **Duration:** Instantaneous

 You play a prolonged melody, targeting a willing creature you can see within range and concentrating on a location where the target creature previously was Unconscious, including due to normal or magical sleep.
 Space then shifts around the target creature, causing them to teleport to a safe location on the outskirts or outside the entrance to your destination.